-Some elk in an adjacent field serve to briefly distract from my now freezing socks.
-Speaking of elk, do you know what are delicious?
+Some elk in an adjacent field serve to briefly distract me from my now freezing socks.
+Speaking of elk, do you know what is delicious?
 Elk.

 Relief from the freezing, flooded meadow that is the trail comes as I begin descending into what I hope will be some nicer terrain.

-It's not, really.
-Instead of walking through freezing water, this section of trail involves navigating countless downed trees.
-Sometimes the blowdowns are so dense that it is difficult to find the trail again once I've made it through their maze.
+It’s not.
+Instead of walking through freezing water, this section of the trail involves navigating countless downed trees.
+Sometimes the blowdowns are so dense that it is difficult to find the trail again once I’ve made it through their maze.

 At the next water source, I find Appa and Moist drying out their tents and filling up on delicious spring water bubbling up out of the ground.